Our commitment to privacy

 How is personal information collected?

-IAL also collects personal information from the public domain sources, including public directories and membership lists published by professional registration boards.
+The Centre for Invasive Species Solutions also collects personal information from the public domain sources, including public directories and membership lists published by professional registration boards.

 What do we tell you about our collection of personal information?